“We are people who believe in people”

 • assist organizations that are tasked with helping men and women gain sobriety.

 The Four Corners Foundation is a Community Foundation in every sense of the term.
 We partner with and champion the needs, interests and priorities of non-profits that respect and wish to improve lives from conception to death.

 Driven by community need and the belief in people’s potential to change their lives when given an opportunity, the Four Corners Foundation collaborates with other local not-for-profit organizations to maximize the positive impact in our community.

 We believe in the tradition of giving and sharing for the benefit of our community.
 We are blessed to live in a community where generous people give for the greater good.

-The Four Corners Foundation is honored to administer gifts given on behalf of a community committed to the quality of life for all people with the integrity and professionalism.
-When compassion, resources and commitment come together, expectations and challenges can be exceeded.
+The Four Corners Foundation is honored to administer gifts given on behalf of a community committed to a better quality of life for all people.
+When compassion, resources and commitment come together, the result is a stronger community.

 The Donor Bill of Rights was adopted by the Four Corners Foundation Board of Directors to promote full confidence in the Foundation and the causes we are asking our associates to support.
 (Click here for full Donor Bill of Rights)

-Jeanette deKay, a graduate of the University of Denver, brings banking and financial experience to the Foundation’s board and its Finance Committee.
+Jeanette deKay, a graduate of the University of Denver, brings over 20 years of banking and financial management experience to the Foundation’s board and its Finance Committee.